RecargaPay: History

 The company was founded in 2010 by brothers Rodrigo and Álvaro Teijeiro, currently CEO and CTO respectively, and Gustavo Victorica, current COO.

 Recarga.com operated in Latin America and in the United States under the ownership of Fnbox, a technology holding company that manages various online businesses.
 By August 2012, the company had processed transactions in six countries for 110,000 customers across more than twenty mobile carriers.

 In 2013, Fnbox began a process of dismemberment to focus exclusively on the mobile recharge business.
 Consequently, Recarga.com became RecargaPay, and diversified its product offering.

-Since its launch, RecargaPay has recorded over 30 million app downloads and raised more than USD 120 million through multiple funding rounds.
+Since its launch, RecargaPay has recorded over 30 million app downloads and raised more than US$120 million through multiple funding rounds.
 Notable investors include the International Finance Corporation (IFC), IDB Invest, and Fuel Venture Capital.

 RecargaPay is authorised by the Central Bank of Brazil as a Payment Institution (electronic money issuer), Direct Credit Society (SCD, licensed October 2021), and Credit, Financing, and Investment Society (SCFI, licensed in 2024).

 Services

 RecargaPay's headquarters in São Paulo, Brazil.

 RecargaPay allows payments through credit card, debit card, PIX, or its wallet which can be loaded via Pix or credit card.

-Merchants can resell RecargaPay’s services to attract customers, offering mobile phone recharges and bill payments.
+Merchants can resell RecargaPay's services to attract customers, offering mobile phone recharges and bill payments.
 The business account also provides additional features, such as credit cards with cashback and payment collection methods, including payment links and tap-to-pay options.